Surrey, British Columbia: Sports and recreation

 Every summer, Surrey hosts the Canada Cup International Women's Fastpitch Tournament.
 It began in 1993 as an international women's fastpitch developmental softball tournament to help teams prepare for the Olympics by facing top-calibre competition.
 The event continues to be a fan favourite with gate attendance reaching 93,000 for the nine-day tournament in 2004.

 The BCHL Surrey Eagles hockey team plays at the South Surrey Arena in Surrey.
-The Eagles won the BCHL championship, the Fred Page Cup, in 1997, 1998, 2005 and 2013; the western championship, the Doyle Cup, in 1997 and 1998; and the national championship, the Royal Bank Cup, in 1998.
+The Eagles won the BCHL championship, the Fred Page Cup, in 1997, 1998, 2005, 2013 and 2024; the western championship, the Doyle Cup, in 1997 and 1998; and the national championship, the Royal Bank Cup, in 1998.

 Surrey hosted the Canadian national qualifying tournament in 2006, and sends a local team to compete for a spot in the Little League World Series in Williamsport, Pennsylvania.

 Surrey is also home to Canada's first kabaddi-specific stadium.

 Although not considered a sport, the globally acclaimed dance company known as "Brotherhood" won gold trophies at the World Hip Hop Dance Championships in 2013 and 2014 for the varsity and adult divisions.
 The affiliated dance production team known as "PraiseTEAM" had taken home the silver trophy at the world finals in 2013 as well.
 Both dance companies are from Surrey.

 Cricket is also played in Surrey.
 There are more than 85 teams registered with British Columbia Mainland Cricket League.
 There are more than 20 cricket pitches across Surrey, though the only turf pitch is in West Newton.

+Other notable sporting events held by Surrey include: